-Likewise, the Decree 1312 also established that intra-group services with low added value shall not have a margin greater than 5% of their costs.
-Concerning the services rendered between related parties, taxpayers must comply with the benefit test and provide the documentation and information under specific conditions for the deduction of costs or expenses.
+Likewise, the Decree 1312 also established that intra-group services with low added value shall not have a margin greater than 5% of their total costs and expenses.
+Concerning the services rendered between related parties, taxpayers must pass the benefit test and hold specific documentation and information under specific conditions for the deduction of these costs and expenses.